Is Flaxseed Good for Dogs?

-While that might sound good, it’s not so good for your dog because his body has to work twice as hard to convert ALA to EPA and DHA in order for him to take advantage of it’s benefits, and unfortunately, this is not easy for dogs.
+When deciding, an important thing to remember is that flaxseed is made up of mostly ALA (alpha-linolenic acid) which is an omega 3 fatty acid.
+While that might sound good, it’s not so good for your dog because his body has to work twice as hard to convert ALA to EPA and DHA in order for him to take advantage of its benefits.

 - Can help with skin & coat.

 - Flaxseed Lignans are often recommended for the treatment of Cushings Disease to help restore thirst and urination regularity.
 Add 1-2 mg of Lignan for each pound of your dog’s body weight.
 See our recommended brand here > Lignans for Cushings

 - Linseed (flax) is also recommended for IBS patients.
 Flaxseed is known as an adaptogen helping dogs with both loose stool and constipation.
 It should be organic and again it MUST be ground and given slowly until you reach the maximum recommended dosage.
 All dogs are different, so use common sense and if your dog shows signs of the stool becoming soft, back down and adjust until you see the stool remain firm and formed.
 See recommended dosages below.

 - The Budwig Diet is popular in the treatment of cancer and includes cottage cheese and flaxseed.
 A study showed that flaxseed slowed the growth of breast cancer and melanoma.

 These are the general guidelines, but you can slightly increase or decrease based upon your dog’s reaction.
 Keep in mind that it can take anywhere from 1-3 months to show any improvement.